sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 `ng-class` is just an attribute we add, a directive like we've seen before.
 In the quotes is a javascript object, where the key is the class name and the value is an expression that evaluates to `true` or `false`.

-This could _easily_ be a property on an object.
-In this example it's an expression.
-Let your imagination be your guide, but when run it reads like:
+The value associated with each key could be a plain boolean like `true`, a simple expression like `awards.newWinner.name.length <= 4` above, or even a function call.
+Or, you could have a function that returns the entire object inside the ng-class string.
+Angular just needs to be able to evaluate the ng-class string to read like:

 ```js
 {'error': true}
 ```

-And by using a JS object in here, it's _easy_ to have multiple classes that get turned on/off via multiple dynamic booleans.
+Since ng-class translates the string to a JavaScript object, it's _easy_ to have multiple classes that get turned on/off via multiple dynamic booleans.

 ```js
 {'error': true, 'wombat': false, 'super': true, 'so-cool': true}